UK music festivals: a bubble about to burst?

 The survival of the sector and, even more importantly, the access of new musicians and bands to the circuit and to the general public requires territorial balance and a stable circuit.
 Because in practice, as Pattie reminds us, "small festivals end up feeding the big ones."
 Proof of this?
 Lewis Capaldi performed in 2019 at the modest Barn on the Farm in Gloucester, and by 2023 he was already performing at Glastonbury.
 Or Dua Lipa, who rose to fame at the small Secret Garden Party in 2016 and headlined Glastonbury in 2024.

 Small festivals are also a vital part of the UK's touring network.
 They're also a training ground for teams of stage designers and lighting and sound engineers.
 They boost the economies of the areas where they're held.
 And if they disappear, they threaten, in one way or another, an entire ecosystem that has experienced rampant inflation in the 21st century.
-A fact: when John Giddings launched the Isle of Wight festival in 2002, one of the country's biggest, there were around 400 in the UK.
+A fact: when John Giddings relaunched the Isle of Wight festival in 2002, one of the country's largest, there were around 400 in the UK.
 With the outbreak of the pandemic, which contributed to the puncture of many, there were around 1,500.

 The data from the report Hometown Glory by the aforementioned UK Music organization They also noted that the number of "music tourists" grew by 23% compared to 2023, when 19.2 million attendees were recorded.
-Although 93% were British, foreign visitors also grew by 62%, to 1.6 million.
-This 2025, perhaps the biggest boost will come from the Gallagher brothers, but in 2024 the tour Taylor Swift Eras, the most lucrative in history, along with performances by Sam Fender, Bruce Springsteen, Olivia Rodrigo, Girls Aloud, Chappell Roan, The Killers and Foo Fighters, boosted takings. punctured?
-UK Music's analysis also reveals that live music supported 72,000 jobs, but warns that the sector is under great pressure: in fact, 249 festivals have closed since 2019 and rising costs threaten the viability of venues and studios, which, in terms of events, have soared astronomically.
-Just one example: renting toilets in 2021 for a two-day festival with an attendance of between 5,000 and 10,000 people cost 28,000 pounds (32,500 euros) for 250 units: in 2004, 600,000 pounds (696,000 euros) for 4,000 portable toilets.
+Taylor Swift Eras, the most lucrative in history, along with performances by Sam Fender, Bruce Springsteen, Olivia Rodrigo, Girls Aloud, Chappell Roan, The Killers, and Foo Fighters, boosted takings.
+But in very specific pockets.

-Some festival closures have been resounding.
-200 pounds (232 euros), a very high price.
-And to balance the numbers, you always have to count on the weather as an ally, which allows everything surrounding an event – from the sale of merchandise to beer, mobile phone batteries, etc. – to meet the forecasts. the last night of the Secret Garden Party.
-Fifteen years of history went up in flames
+Some festival closures have been high-profile.
+Freddie Fellowes, organiser of the Secret Garden Party in Cambridge, shut the event down for good last year.
+The reason, he said, was that in order to sustain costs, entry had to be set at £200 (€232), a very high price.
+And to balance the numbers, you always have to count on the weather as an ally, which allows everything surrounding an event—from merchandise sales to beer, mobile phone batteries, etc.—to meet expectations.
+To make his disappointment clear and bid farewell with a striking gesture, Fellowes set the main stage ablaze on the final night of the Secret Garden Party.
+Fifteen years of history went up in flames.

 The AIF, which brings together 142 festivals—from rock to indie, folk, jazz, and electronic music—has already counted 39 losses this year, the latest announced on June 9: a relatively new festival, Homestead in Somer.
 The 2025 losses already represent half of the festivals lost in 2024, and the year has come almost a month before the halfway point of 2025.
 If you combine the disappearances of 2023, 2024, and 2025 with the 96 events lost due to 2019, the total now reaches 249, one less if you take into account the recovery of Nozstock.